 In the case of deposits, this is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
 Neither the Authority nor the discretely presented component units have a deposit policy for custodial credit risk.
-As of December 31, 2012, bank and money market balances in the amount of \$5,292,815 were exposed to custodial credit risk.
+As of December 31, 2013, the Authority was not exposed to custodial credit risk on deposits totaling \$4,688,199.